First Time User? Enroll now.

 The goal of limited surgery is to establish a diagnosis, drain any cysts, and decompress the optic nerves.
 No attempt is made to remove tumor from the pituitary stalk or hypothalamus in an effort to minimize the late effects associated with complete resection.

-The surgical procedure is often followed by radiation therapy, with a 5-year PFS rate of about 70% to 90% [4,13]; [Level of evidence: 3iDiii] and 10-year overall survival rates exceeding 90%.[Level of evidence: 3iiA]; [Level of evidence: 3iiiDiii] The standard approach to radiation therapy involves fractionated external-beam radiation, with a recommended dose of 50 Gy to 54 Gy, in 1.8-Gy fractions, restricting the optic chiasm dose to 54 Gy.[17,18,19,20] Transient cyst enlargement may be noted soon after radiation therapy but generally resolves without further intervention.[Level of evidence: 3iDiv]
+The surgical procedure is often followed by radiation therapy; with this approach, the 5-year PFS rates are approximately 70% to 90%,[4,14]; [Level of evidence: 3iDiii] and the 10-year overall survival rates exceed 90%.[Level of evidence: 3iiA]; [Level of evidence: 3iiiDiii] The standard approach to radiation therapy involves fractionated external-beam radiation, with a recommended dose of 50 Gy to 54 Gy, in 1.8-Gy fractions, restricting the optic chiasm dose to 54 Gy.[18,19,20,21] Transient cyst enlargement may be noted soon after radiation therapy but generally resolves without further intervention.[Level of evidence: 3iDiv]

 A systematic review of 109 reports that described extent of resection found that subtotal resection plus radiation therapy was associated with rates of tumor control similar to those for gross-total resection.
 It was also reported that both approaches were associated with PFS rates higher than those for subtotal resection alone.[Level of evidence: 3iiiDiii]

-Newer radiation technologies such as intensity-modulated photon therapy and proton therapy may reduce the radiation dose to uninvolved parts of the brain and spare normal tissue.
-When these highly conformal radiation treatments are employed, interim imaging is commonly performed to detect changes in cyst volume, with treatment plans modified as appropriate.[20,24,25] It is unknown whether such technologies reduce late effects from radiation.[14,20,25,26]
+Newer radiation technologies such as intensity-modulated photon therapy and proton-beam radiation therapy may reduce the radiation dose to uninvolved parts of the brain and spare normal tissue.
+When these highly conformal radiation treatments are employed, interim imaging is commonly performed to detect changes in cyst volume, with treatment plans modified as appropriate.[21,25,26] It is unknown whether such technologies reduce late effects from radiation.[15,21,26,27]

 Tumor progression remains a concern, and it is usually not possible to repeat a full course of standard fractionated radiation.
 In selected cases, stereotactic radiation therapy can be delivered as a single large dose of radiation to a small field.[Level of evidence: 3iC] Proximity of the craniopharyngioma to vital structures, particularly the optic nerves, limits this to small tumors within the sella.[Level of evidence: 3iiiDiii]